metacpan/perl-assets/README.md

   emphasizing that the restrictions around using camels on books are not a major issue.

+- Neil Bowers shared the advent post about the new camel logo with Tim O'Reilly, and our agreement on "no books".
+Tim said that it worked for him.

 ## What About the Onion?

 The onion is the logo for [The Perl and Raku